AIRCAT

 The second Aircat travel poster

 I wanted to do something different with the second Aircat poster - to introduce a human figure.
-As usual there are a huge number of options and all of them have different costs and implications.
-DAZ3D have a whole ecosystem of characters, clothes and props and something called the Daz to Blender bridge.
-That looks like a great thing, but too much of a learning curve just at the moment.
+As usual there are a huge number of options and all of them have different costs and learning curve implications.
+I really wanted something simple.
 It turns out there are many places where you can download people models, and a lot are free.
 I had a vague idea of what I was looking for and in the end found it on 3D People in the form of 10901 Diana.

 The 10901 Diana model from 3D People.